Pyright vs Mypy: Architecture, CI Workflows & Strictness Comparison

 }

 This demonstrates how to align strictness baselines across both tools.
-It highlights Pyright’s granular reporting flags versus Mypy’s boolean strict toggle.
+Pyright’s granular reporting flags allow enabling only specific checks, while mypy’s boolean strict toggle is all-or-nothing.

-Third-party stub resolution differs significantly.
-Mypy prioritizes typeshed and MYPYPATH.
-Pyright defaults to typings and pythonPath resolution.
+Third-party stub resolution differs significantly. mypy prioritizes typeshed and MYPYPATH.
+Pyright defaults to typings/ directory and pythonPath resolution.

 Behavioral divergence in implicit Any inference is common.
-Pyright treats untyped function parameters as Unknown by default.
-Mypy defaults to Any unless disallow_any_unimported is set.
+Pyright treats untyped function parameters as Unknown by default. mypy defaults to Any unless disallow_any_unimported is set.
+This means pyright catches more issues by default in untyped code.

 CI/CD Integration Patterns & Workflow Automation